 OSS is written in AutoIt3 and uses the BaseX XML database (OSS is packaged with version 6.3.5 of BaseX) to store a copy of the OpenSong “database” of songs that can be queried against very flexibly.
 AutoIt3 provides the user interface and the Windows dialog manipulation utilities that allows OSS to “interface” with certain OpenSong dialogs.
 This allows search results to be added automatically into set lists both in set mode and projection mode.

 Necessity was the mother of this invention.
 At our small church in France, we have a very free worship style and France has a number of standard song books that virtually all churches use.
-OpenSong has a very good following in France and these standard song books have all been converted to OpenSong format.
+OpenSong has a decent following in France and these standard song books have all been converted to OpenSong format.

 Consequently, in our services and worship tabernacles we need to be able to pull up any song at any time from a database of thousands of songs.
 We have worship leaders whose repertoire is somewhat dated and others who stay with more recent songs.
 Songs may be begun anywhere within the song and sometimes we mix and match verses from one song with another.